-Today, I will share with you the recipe for taba khychins – a type that you cook by dry frying (without smearing the pan with oil).
-We will use the Karachay recipe of the dough (the one with kefir).
-You always can switch to the easier recipe of the dough without any kefir: simply combine water with flour.
-The wet-to-dry ratio should be following 1 cup of water for 3 cups of flour with a teaspoon of salt.
+Today, I will share with you the recipe for taba khychins, a dish that you cook by dry frying (without adding oil to the pan).
+We will use the Karachay recipe for the dough, which includes kefir.
+If you prefer a simpler dough recipe without kefir, you can combine water with flour.
+The recommended wet-to-dry ratio is 1 cup of water for every 3 cups of flour, along with a teaspoon of salt.

-On the other hand, if you were unlucky to find kefir at the store, you can use the same amount of plain yogurt instead.
-I prefer this dough option as flatbread is fluffier and softer.
-Finally, as for the filling, we will make Gardosh Khychin – the most popular flatbread variation with cheese and potato filling.
+If you’re unable to find kefir at the store, you can substitute it with an equal amount of plain yogurt.
+I actually prefer this option because it results in a fluffier and softer flatbread.
+For the filling, we will be making Gardosh Khychin, which is the most popular variation of flatbread filled with cheese and potatoes.

-The recipe has been time-tested by generations in my family.
-You will get a perfect side dish, a lunch option that literally melts in your mouth.
-They are always a favorite at my picnics and barbecues.
-Cheese and potato stuffed khychins are a perfect example of how a mix of textures and flavors can be simply perfect.
+This recipe has been passed down through generations in my family, and it produces a delightful side dish or lunch option that melts in your mouth.
+These cheesy potato-stuffed khychins are always a favorite at my picnics and barbecues.
+They’re a perfect example of how a combination of textures and flavors can be simply amazing.

 Here are some other similar options for you to try instead of khychins: